sdiehl/write-you-a-haskell/003_lambda_calculus.md

 lambda calculus**, by contrast later we will discuss the **typed lambda calculus** which is an extension thereof.

-A lambda expression is said to bind its enclosing variable.
-So the lambda here binds the name $x$.
+A lambda abstraction is said to bind its variable.
+For example the lambda here binds $x$.

 $$
 \lambda x. e
 $$

-There are several lexical conventions that we will adopt when writing lambda expressions.
-Application of multiple lambda expressions associates to the left.
+There are several syntactical conventions that we will adopt when writing lambda expressions.
+Application of multiple expressions associates to the left.

 $$
 x_1\ x_2\  x_3\ ... x_n =  (... ((x_1 x_2 )x_3 ) ... x_n )